Memetic Algorithms for Ligand Expulsion from Protein Cavities: Simulation Protocol

-In all the test systems studied with IA, IA-SW and IA-RMHC, the size of all populations were set to 20.
-Mutations were applied to a randomly chosen individual from the population with the probability of 0.02.
-The mean and spread of Cauchy mutations were set to 0 and 1, respectively.
-The process of adapting the whole population was stopped after 20 epochs.
-The mating rate was set to 0.8 and the reproduced offspring were replacing the parents in the population.
-The hypermutations were applied to 0.67 of the whole population with the probability of 1 during 10 iterations.
-The sampling horizon from which all individuals were sampled was 8\AA\, (M2-QNB), 15\AA\, (NHase-NCA) and 10\AA\, (P450cam-CAM).
-In SA the temperature was reduced geometrically in cooling with damping parameter set to 0.7.
-The initial value of temperature-like control parameter in cooling was set to 50.
-The LES simulation (500 ps long) in the initial distribution of pheromones in MERA-LES with 15 copies of corresponding ligands.
-The temperature and mass of these copies during simulation were reduced.
-In MERA MD, the initial distribution of pheromones was generated by prior 10 RAMD simulations with parameters set identically to latter MERA MD (see TABLE I-III).
-All the parameters regarding the dragging force constant $f_0$, the frequency of direction choosing $m$ and the number of dissociation simulations $N$ are enlisted in TABLE I-III.
+In the test systems studied with MAs, the size of the learning set was 20.
+Ligand conformations were deviated by perturbing their center of mass positions.
+This was applied to a randomly chosen conformation with the probability of 0.02.
+The mean and spread of Cauchy distribution were set to 0 and 1, respectively.
+The optimization process was stopped after 20 epochs.
+The combination rate was set to 0.8.
+The local searches were applied to a randomly selected conformation with the probability of 0.67.
+The sampling radius, $r_s$ from which conformations were sampled was 8~\AA~in M2-QNB, 15~\AA~in NHase-NCA, and 10~\AA~P450cam-camphor.

+For the parameters used in the mRAMD simulations see Tabs.
+I-III, and for details regarding the MA simulations of the ligand-protein complexes, see Supporting Material.